codelingo/docs/docs/concepts/CLQL.md

 # Interleaving

-Although a query usually begins with a class or method Fact the root of the tree is actually the the repository itself.
+Although a query usually begins with a class or method Fact the root of the tree is actually the repository itself.
 The repository, along with other version control information, is added automatically to the query by the Review Action before searching the CodeLingo Platform:

 ```yaml
 query: